ProgramIsFun/ue5-force-graphhhhhhhhh/README.md

-##
+## What is this project?

 This contains an implementation of the force directed graph in unreal engine 5.

-In order to replicate the result of the popular library https://github.com/vasturiano/3d-force-graph.
+replicate the result of the popular library https://github.com/vasturiano/3d-force-graph.

 ![image](https://github.com/user-attachments/assets/4e648745-8ee3-4fc7-9008-fd1d53785711)

-I regard this as an improved version of https://github.com/thomaswall/ue4-force-graph

-It is improved in the following ways
-1. It is Using the latest version of the unreal engine 5 instead of the unreal engine 4.24
-2. It is using a different implementation of the charge force
-3. It corrects some of the Mistakes such as calculating the bias of the link.

-It is worse in the following ways
-1. The implementation of the charge force, which is the many body force, use a custom implementation of the OCtree, Which seems to be slower than the library version of the unreal engine.

-## to do list
+## To do list

 - [] The rendering part is very laggy when the number of nodes reach 100.
   - Need to time the exact time you should buy each function in order to find the bottleneck.